Marlene Harpsøe

-Marlene Harpsøe (born 3 August 1983 in Humlebæk) is a Danish politician who served as a Member of the Folketing from 2007 to 2011 and then from 2015 to 2019 representing the Danish People's Party.
+Marlene Harpsøe (born 3 August 1983) is a Danish politician who served as a Member of the Folketing from 2007 to 2011 and then from 2015 to 2019 representing the Danish People's Party.
 She was again elected in 2022 as a member of the Denmark Democrats for the North Zealand constituency.

 Biography

 Early life

 Harpsøe was born in Humlebæk.
 She studied for a course in languages at a further education college and worked as an office manager for a chemical engineering company.
 She was then employed as a political secretary for the Danish People's Party from 2006 to 2007.